awsdocs/aws-codepipeline-user-guide/doc_source/reference-pipeline-structure.md

 + Only the first stage of a pipeline can contain source actions\.
 + At least one stage in each pipeline must contain an action that is not a source action\.
 + All stage names in a pipeline must be unique\.
 + Stage names cannot be edited in the CodePipeline console\.
 If you edit a stage name by using the AWS CLI, and the stage contains an action with one or more secret parameters \(such as an OAuth token\), the value of those secret parameters is not preserved\.
-You must manually type the value of the parameters \(which are masked by four asterisks in the JSON returned by the AWS CLI\) and include them in the JSON structure\.
+You must manually enter the value of the parameters \(which are masked by four asterisks in the JSON returned by the AWS CLI\) and include them in the JSON structure\.
 + The `artifactStore` field contains the artifact bucket type and location for a pipeline with all actions in the same AWS Region\.
 If you add actions in a Region different from your pipeline, the `artifactStores` mapping is used to list the artifact bucket for each AWS Region where actions are executed\.
 When you create or edit a pipeline, you must have an artifact bucket in the pipeline Region and then you must have one artifact bucket per Region where you plan to execute an action\.

-  The following example shows the basic structure for a pipeline with cross\-region actions that uses the `artifactStores` parameter:
+  The following example shows the basic structure for a pipeline with cross\-Region actions that uses the `artifactStores` parameter:

   ```
       "pipeline": {